technomancy/bussard/Contributing.md

 #### Mail

 Mail is stored in-game in `ship.api.docs.mail`.
-There are basically 3 things that trigger mail delivery: timed events based on `data/msgs/timed.lua`, replying to a message, or something happening within a mission.
+There are basically 3 things that can trigger mail delivery: timed events based on `data/msgs/timed.lua`, replying to a message, or something happening within a mission.
 Messages are in `data/msgs`.